opencog/atomspace/opencog/sheaf/README.md

 connector sequence is disjoined from the other: to parse a graph, one must choose one section, and discard all the others.)

+The "gluing axiom" of a sheaf can be thought as describing how different connectors can be joined together.
+The act of parsing requires selecting a single disjunct out of the disjoint union of all of them; thus, the disjoint union is a set of 'possibilities' or parts of a 'possible world', and so can be understood in terms of Kripke-Joyal semantics.

 Grammar
 -------